Have I Been Pwned?: Data breaches

 In early November 2015, two breaches of gambling payment providers Neteller and Skrill were confirmed to be genuine by the Paysafe Group, the parent company of both providers.

 The data included 3.6 million records from Neteller obtained in 2009 using an exploit in Joomla, and 4.2 million records from Skrill (then known as Moneybookers) that leaked in 2010 after a virtual private network was compromised.

 The combined 7.8 million records were added to HIBP's database.

+VTech

 Later that month, electronic toy maker VTech was hacked, and an anonymous source privately provided a database containing nearly five million parents' records to HIBP.
 According to Hunt, this was the fourth largest consumer privacy breach to date.